dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

                         filename='./models/model_checkpoint.pth',
                         meta={'icevision_version': '0.12.0'})
 ```
-The arguments `model_name`, `backbone_name` and `img_size` has to match what we used during training.
+The parameters `model_name`, `backbone_name`, and `img_size` have to match what we used during training.

 `filename` specifies the directory and name of the checkpoint file.

-`meta` is an optional argument you can use to save all other information about the model.
+`meta` is an optional parameter you can use to save all other information about the model.

-Once completed the checkpoint should saved in the `models/` folder.
+Once completed the checkpoint should be saved in the `models/` folder.
 We can now use this checkpoint independently outside of the training notebook.

 ### 🧭 Inferencing on a new image
 To demonstrate that the model checkpoint file can be loaded independently, I created another notebook with the name `inference.ipynb`.
-In this notebook we are going to load the checkpoint and use it for inference on a brand new image.
+In this notebook, we are going to load the checkpoint and use it for inference on a brand new image.

 Let's import all the necessary packages:
 ```python